charithe/cell-moonlander/README.md

 - Enable the UK keymap.
 - Enable leader key
 - Create a macro to drop into Vim command mode by clicking a thumb cluster button.
-- Leader key combo for em-dash and Vim wq
+- Leader key combos for em-dash, assign, unequal, gte, lte

 ## Dev Setup